Now is the time for independent talent solutions.

 SOLUTION: An experienced on-demand executive placed on a special project or in a temporary role

 Innovative companies have worked with BTG to create special projects quickly—within days—to bring in the resources they need.
-These special projects demand real hands-on participation as part of a team or function, with roles defined for a specified period of time with real-time tweaks to priorities and substantial operating responsibility from the outset.
+These special projects demand real hands-on participation as part of a team or function, with roles defined for a specified amount of time with real-time tweaks to priorities and substantial operating responsibility from the outset.

-- When a plastics manufacturing company experienced a sudden and unexpected uptick in demand related to producing material for COVID testing this spring, leaders found themselves scrambling to revamp HR processes in order to keep plants adequately staffed.
+- When a plastics manufacturing company experienced a sudden and unexpected uptick in demand related to producing material for medical testing, leaders found themselves scrambling to revamp HR processes in order to keep plants adequately staffed.
 Through BTG, the CEO and CHRO created a special project to build immediate capability to remotely recruit and hire plant workers.
 They brought in an experienced HR executive—nearly a peer to the CHRO but with more recent experience in recruiting innovation—to undertake ramping up the flagship plant’s capacity.
 And, this learning-while-doing special project spawned a follow-up project to drive these new processes into the rest of the business and all facilities.

 Clients have also created formal temporary roles—roles that by design will not be replaced in the future.